Our Friend Cholesterol

 Is cholesterol bad for the heart?

 The correlation between cholesterol and cardiac risk is dubious at best.
 Some would say there is no correlation at all.
 It’s also worth noting that more than 50 per cent of patients hospitalized following a cardiac event have cholesterol levels fully within the normal “healthy” range.
 Lowering cholesterol levels with medication to reduce the risk of heart attack seems to be a debunked strategy, and no matter how many statin medications flood the market, rates of vascular disease continue to rise.
-Far more worthy of attention, the biggest contributors to adverse cardiac events are smoking, alcoholism, sedentary lifestyles, dysglycemia, and diets excessively high in refined carbohydrates.
+Far more worthy of attention, the largest contributors to adverse cardiac events are smoking, alcoholism, sedentary lifestyles, dysglycemia, and diets excessively high in refined carbohydrates.

 Is high cholesterol a bad thing?

 High cholesterol may not be a problem at all.
-A large study published by the prestigious international Lancet journal found that among hundreds of participants, higher levels of serum cholesterol were associated with lower rates of mortality from cancer and infection.
+An in-depth study published by the prestigious international Lancet journal found that among hundreds of participants, higher levels of serum cholesterol were associated with lower rates of mortality from cancer and infection.
 Where coronary heart disease was concerned, rates of death, study participants with the lowest serum cholesterol were no better off than those with the highest serum cholesterol.
 The Lancet study is not isolated by any means, and a growing mountain of research has supported the same conclusions.

 Even LDL, the so-called “bad cholesterol” is only of concern when it is put through reactions like oxidation or glycation.
 The first is a consequence of free radical exposure, and the second is a consequence of excessive refined sugars in the diet.
 Typically these two damaging metabolic processes that make LDL a cardiac risk go hand-in-hand.
 The good news is that both are entirely avoidable- without fully removing healthy cholesterol-rich foods.